datalifecycle-ua/MetabolomicsPipeline/README.md

 <img src="Workflow.png"/>

-Each step of the workflow is found in the Code folder.
+Each step of the workflow is found in the “Code” folder.

 1. Normalization and Standardization (NormalizationAndStandardization.R)